craftcms/docs/docs/5.x/reference/field-types/assets.md

+---
+related:
+  - uri: ../element-types/addresses.md
+    label: Address Elements
+  - uri: ../../system/relations.md
+    label: Using Relationships
+---

 # Assets Fields

-Assets fields allow you to relate [assets](assets.md) to other elements.
+Assets fields allow you to upload and relate [assets](assets.md) to other elements.
+It is one of Craft’s [relational](../../system/relations.md) custom fields.

 ## Settings